egarner99/GA5/README.md

 **Thoughts:**

-The code it provided did work, and the answers did seem work.
-It did give a lot of options though, and although the explanations were good, it was a bit overwhelming based on the question I asked.
-This could just mean you have to be very specific with the questions.
+The code it provided did work, and the answers seemed correct.
+It did give a lot of options, and although the explanations were good it was a bit overwhelming based on the short question I asked.
+However, this could just mean you have to be very specific with the questions.

 ## Trial 2: